sdetweil/MMM-Config/README.md

 The ':'  in the time is changed to '.' as Windows will not allow a filename with ':'.

+### docker container setup

+add a port at 9000:9000
+for kHassel's docker container

 this value matches the `AdditionalInstancePort` config variable above

-a port at 9000:9000
-for kHassel's docker container I added the following lines to magicmirror/run/compose.yaml
+I added the following lines to magicmirror/run/compose.yaml

     restart: xxx  whatever its set to
 	#